boxboat/github-cloud-native-workshop/lab-codespaces.md

         url: '/lab-codespaces'
 ---

-## Fork the workshop repo, launch Codespaces
+## Create a repo, launch Codespaces

 Link: [Workshop repo](https://github.com/BoxBoat-Codespaces/codespaces-workshop)

+Create a new public repo from the template.

 The destination should be a Codespaces enabled Org.
 You should prepend the repo name with your username, so if your username is dkoch, your repo should be `dkoch-codespaces-workshop`.